RetroDECK/ES-DE/README.md

 [USERGUIDE.md](USERGUIDE.md) is a comprehensive guide on how to use ES-DE and it also contains a complete reference to all application settings.

-[RELEASES.md](RELEASES.md) contains information about the current release as well as previous releases.
-This covers the features, improvements and bug fixes.
+[CHANGELOG.md](CHANGELOG.md) contains information about the current release as well as previous releases.
+This covers the features, improvements, bug fixes and known issues.

 [INSTALL.md](INSTALL.md) provides details on how to build the application from source code, and also discusses some more advanced configuration topics.